Interaction of Autonomous and Manually Controlled Vehicles Multiscenario Vehicle Interaction Dataset

-In the final step, the distortion parameters k1 and k2 were extracted.
-Table~\ref{tab:calibration} presents the distortion parameters obtained through the IAMCV calibration procedure (ROS-based) and contrasts them with those derived using the online approach.
-Specifically, the online approach computed only radial distortion parameters, given that their impact is frequently deemed predominant.
+Ultimately, the distortion parameters are extracted from the detected edge segments.
+In Table~\ref{tab:calibration} the distortion parameters extracted using the IAMCV calibration procedure (ROS-based) are compared with this online approach.
+Only radial distortion parameters were calculated because their effect is often considered dominant.

-The IAMCV dataset proved instrumental in camera calibration.
-Leveraging the diverse scenarios and sensor data provided by the dataset, we achieved precise calibration, crucial for accurate perception and object localization.